-Please be aware that in the United States any health bills you incur are your responsibility.
-Saint Mary’s expects that all international students will carry health insurance that covers care in the United States.
+In the U.S., any health bills you incur are your responsibility.
+Saint Mary’s expects that all international students will carry health insurance that covers care in the U.S..
 Please be sure that this insurance will cover care for minor illnesses or injuries, as well as more serious injuries or health conditions.

 Saint Mary’s does not offer a student health insurance plan.
-If you are working with an international recruiting agent, you may wish to discuss what options he or she recommends.
-You may also want to consult various websites geared toward student health insurance plans for the United States.
+If you are working with an international recruiting agent, you may wish to discuss which options they recommend.
+You may also want to consult various websites geared toward student health insurance plans for the U.S.

-While the university does not endorse any specific plan, the following sites may be of assistance to you in reviewing various options:
+While the university does not endorse any specific plan, the following sites may be helpful in reviewing various options:

 Once You Arrive

-Federal law requires you to carry "registration" documents at all times, including your I-20 and I-94 card.
-For day-to-day purposes, we suggest that these documents be kept in a secure location.
-However, if you are traveling within the U.S. you should carry these documents with you.
-If you are traveling by air, train, bus, or ship, you may be required to produce these documents before boarding.
+Federal law requires you to carry registration documents at all times, including your I-20 and I-94 card.
+For day-to-day purposes, we suggest these documents be kept in a secure location.
+However, you should carry these documents with you if you are traveling within the U.S. If you are traveling by air, train, bus, or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

 Change of Level

 If you complete your current program of study and plan to continue at Saint Mary’s in another program (for example, changing from a bachelor's degree to a master's degree), this change must be reported to immigration, new financial documents must be obtained, and your I-20 must be updated.
-Contact your international student adviser for procedures before completing your current program.
+Contact your international student adviser before completing your current program for procedures.

 Change of Major